oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-scenario/_index.md

 ![Failure-scenario](../images/observability-scenario.png)

 ## Scenario Details
-- User logs in to MuShop and Orders items more than 105.
+- User logs in to MuShop and Orders items with value more than $105.
 - User notices the Order processing failure.
 - User gets notified on the Payment failures.
-Note: In a production setup, application operations team would get paged.
+  In a production setup, application operations team would get paged.
 - User analyzes the failure using Oracle Cloud Infrastructure(OCI) Observability Services.
 - User delivers the fix.